enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

-Using modules is an important feature for a larger project with lots of code, as it allows for code to be separated into an organised structure.
-This aids developers in understanding where specific features are being used, allowing for better readability.
-Modules also allows for features to be used in multiple places.
+Using modules with good naming conventions and an organised structure; allows for clear navigation to specific features, preventing the need to navigate through a single large file with many lines.
+This aids new and existing developers to understand where specific functionally is defined.

 - [TypeScript Modules](https://www.typescriptlang.org/docs/handbook/modules.html)